CDDR1/CDDR1/README.md

 # Hi there, I'm Carlos 👋 💻

 - I'm a computer programming student living in Long Island, NY 📚🗽
-- My end goal is to be a Full Stack Developer 👨‍💻
+- My end-goal is to be a Full Stack Developer 👨‍💻
-- I'm currently polishing my Web-Dev skills 🕸️ 🛠️
+- I'm currently working on polishing my Web-Dev skills 🕸️ 🛠️
-- My objective for 2022 is to learn React, Node, databases and TypeScript 🎆
+- My objective for 2022 is to learn React, Node, databases and TypeScript 🚀 🎆

 ## Get in Touch!